platformsh/platformsh-docs/src/administration/integrations/hipchat.md

 1. Find the HipChat ROOM-ID.

-    * In the HipChat web administrative Management Console, go to _Admin > Rooms_ and click on the room to link notifications.
+    * In the HipChat web administrative UI, go to _Admin > Rooms_ and click on the room to link notifications.
     * Note down the "APP ID" listed in the _Room Details_ on the Room's 'Summary' page (you can also find the ID from the URL).

 2. Generate a room-specific HIPCHAT-TOKEN.